-Recreational and fitness activities are open to all students and are sponsored and coordinated through the Athletics Department, the Office of Student Engagement, and the Physical Education/Dance Department.
+Recreational and fitness activities are open to all students and are sponsored and coordinated through various campus departments.
 Students are encouraged to participate in these activities that provide opportunities to meet new friends and improve healthy lifestyles.
 The Bloechl Fitness Center is located on the upper level of the Bloechl Center and is open to all students.
 The Fitness Center contains treadmills, stationary bikes, rowing machines, weight machines and free weights.
-Recreational equipment may be checked out for use by students with a valid student ID through Outdoor Connection.
-Equipment includes inline skates, cross country skis, boots, and poles, tents and sleeping bags, bicycles, and snow shoes.
 There is ample outdoor space for walking, jogging, biking and throwing Frisbees.
 As we embrace the development of the whole person - mind, body, and spirit - students are encouraged to become involved in these student activities.